 Tramon Williams – Williams quietly had a really good 2017 season with the Cardinals.
 A return to Green Bay could give the young CBs another veteran leader, and allow them one more season to develop.
 Williams also played for Pettine in Cleveland.

 Leon Hall – Hall is old but he has a really good year for the 49ers.
 I think he’s likely to return there, but if they push for a youth movement, Hall could be a great quick fix for a year or two.

 Bashaud Breeland – Breeland was a solid starting CB for Washington.
 He’s the kind of veteran player who won’t cost as much, and can give you really solid play.

 Aaron Colvin – Colvin was once an elite prospect before a massive pre-draft injury.
 He’s rehabilitated that and played very well in Jacksonville.
 However, he’s stuck behind two of the best CBs in the league.
 He could be a terrific gamble for a team looking for a young, physical corner.

 Eric Reid – I think the Packers are likely to give HaHa Clinton-Dix another year to figure out his issues from last year.
 Josh Jones could be an ascending star.
 Kentrell Brice and Marwin Evans are both really solid backups.
 I don’t know if Green Bay will resign Morgan Burnett, but if they don’t, Eric Reid could be a really good replacement if they don’t feel like Jones is ready (or if they want to move him to Linebacker).Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig